alphagov/account-api/docs/api.md

 #### Note

-This endpoint is intended for calls to be made exclusively from the Digital Identity OP to the GOV.UK relaying party.
-As such it will not appear in GDS API Adaptors as it is not intended to be called from another Ruby compatible
+This endpoint will only ever receive calls from the Oidc OP (Digital Identity), as an OIDC event.
+Because of that, there is not an GDS API Adaptor for this endpoint, as it will not be called from another Ruby application.

 ## API errors